 My baby is not a baby anymore.
 At 4 years old, he has been asking to start school, so this year we are homeschooling preschool.
 This has been a bit of a culture shock for me.
-We started our homeschool journey with kindergarten and first grade, but we were part of a cyber school so I didn’t have to think about curriculum.
+We started our journey with homeschooling kindergarten and first grade, but we were part of a cyber school so I didn’t have to think about curriculum.
 With 4 years of homeschooling and more than a decade in public school teaching under my belt, this was my first time looking for preschool materials.

 I spent a good chunk of the summer looking at different resources, and then I realized something – there is too much out there!
 Preschoolers don’t need workbooks.
 They don’t need tons of manipulatives.
 What they do need is plenty of opportunities to play, to run around outdoors, and to be creative.
 All I wanted was a handful of homeschool preschool activities to have in my pocket for when he asked to do school.

 We have two formal resources for preschool – Handwriting Without Tears and Teach Your Child to Read in 100 Easy Lessons.
 It is our first time using the Handwriting Without Tears series, and so far I like it.
 It covers a fair amount of early handwriting and fine motor skill development.
 Teach Your Child to Read was first recommended to me about 5 years ago by a friend who used to teach kindergarten.
 I have used this book as a literacy resource for all of my children and I absolutely love it!
 The lessons are brief, about 15-20 minutes long, and there is no additional prep work or materials needed which I truly appreciate.